rahmanidashti/FairRecSys/README.md

 ## How to Run?

 ### Datasets: `grouping.ipnb`
+To generate user and item grouping one can use the `grouping` notebook.

 ### Model: `UFR.ipynb`
 In order to make easy to use the reproducibility of URF mode, we create a notebook which can be run on Google Colab easily.
 Thus, you only need to config the dataset and then run the cells and get the final reuslts in CSV files.
 To do this, the follwing steps need to be taken: